exiftool-rb/exiftool.rb/README.md

 Rubies 1.9 and later are supported.

-## What constitutes "correct values"?
+## Features

-* GPS latitude and longitude are rendered as signed floats, where north and east are positive, and west and south are negative.
+* GPS latitude and longitude values are parsed as signed floats, where north and east are positive, and west and south are negative.
 * Values like shutter speed and exposure time are rendered as Rationals, which lets the caller show them as fractions (1/250) or as comparable numeric instances.